 Fig. 56 (top left) shows a colour series between a very chromatic turquoise colour T via grey (D65 daylight) up to a very chromatic purple-red P. This colour series is approximately equally spaced.
-The experimental situation is shown in Fig. 56 (top left).
-In a white surround there is a square grey background.
-In this grey background two "end-colours" were presented, here turquoise T and purple-red.
+The experimental situation is shown in Fig. 57 (top left).
+In a white surround there is a quadratic grey surround.
+In this grey surround two "end-colours" were presented, here turquoise T and purple-red.
 In the lower field it was possible to produce colours of equal luminance between the two end-colours T and P.

 The observer gets a fixed scale between the steps 0, 5 and 10 for T, D65 and P. By a random process within the experiments digits between 0 and 10 were produced.
 For 1 the observer shall produce a chromatic turquoise, for 7 a medium chromatic purple, for 5 the achromatic grey of the chromaticity D65.
-The goal of the production of a visual equidistant colour scale both between T and D65 and between D65 and P was explained explicitly to the observers.
+The goal of the production of a visual equidistant colour scale both between T and D65 and P65 and P was explained explicitly to the observer.

 Fig. 56 (top right) shows the results of the experiments in T - P direction.
-The difference Δa shows a straight line as function of the coordinate a = x/y between two neighbouring colour steps (divided by the relative chroma evaluated by the observers as 1,0 for T - D65, and 1,5 for D65 - P).
-Equal chromaticity differences Δa (divided by 1,0 for T - D65, and 1,5 for D65 - P) correspond to equal chroma differences.
-There is a simple description of equal chroma differences by equal differences of a coordinate of the low colour metric (here a = x/y).
+The difference Δ a between two neighbouring colour steps (divided by the relative chroma, which was 1 for T - D65, and 1,5 for D65 - P) as function of the coordinate a = x / y shows a straight line.
+Equal chromaticity differences Δa (divided by 1 and 1,5) correspond to equal chroma differences.
+There is a simple description of equal chroma differences by equal differences of a coordinate of the low colour metric (here a = x / y).

-In addition the visible colour thresholds, which are just noticeable colour differences, have been determined along the same colour series T - D65 - P. At first we assumed, that the chromaticity difference Δa for the threshold may be smaller, for example by a constant factor 30.
+In addition the visible colour thresholds, this are just noticeable colour differences, has been determined along the same colour series T - D65 - P. At first we assumed, that the chromaticity difference Δa for the threshold may be smaller, for example by a constant factor 30.
 However, the results are different.

 Fig. 56 (bottom left) shows the experimental situation.
-In a white surround there was a grey quadratic background.
-In this grey background two "end-colours" were shown, here turquoise T and purple-red P. In the lower circular field all colours between the two end-colours could be produced.
-In two half circles equal amounts of T or P could be added.
+In a white surround there was a grey quadratic surround.
+In this grey surround two "end-colours" were shown, here turquoise T and purple-red P. In the lower circular field all colours between the two end-colours could be produced.
+In two half circle equal amounts of T or P could be added.
 In general for a colour threshold about 1% of the two end-colour was necessary to recognize a colour difference.